dotnet/docs/docs/standard/glossary.md

 All of the runtime software, development tools, and community resources that are used to build and run applications for a given technology.

 The term ".NET ecosystem" differs from similar terms such as ".NET stack" in its inclusion of third-party apps and libraries.
-Following is an example in a sentence:
+Here's an example in a sentence:

-- "The motivation behind the .NET Standard is establishing greater uniformity in the .NET ecosystem." ([.NET Standard](net-standard.md))
+- "The motivation behind the [.NET Standard](#net-standard) is to establish greater uniformity in the .NET ecosystem."

 ## framework